Hero background

 When

-Departures every week, year-round (excluding occasional closures or local holidays)
+Departures every week, all year round (excluding closures or local holidays)

 Duration